 Sustainability is a leading consumer trend in the United Kingdom, as the country is an important market for certified coffees.
-The United Kingdom is the leading European market for both Rainforest Alliance and Fairtrade-certifications.
-Although in-home coffee consumption is still largely dominated by the sale of instant coffee, coffee pods and ground coffee are gaining in popularity.
+The United Kingdom is a leading European market for both Rainforest Alliance and Fairtrade-certifications.
+Although in-home coffee consumption is still largely dominated by the sale of instant coffee, coffee pods and ground coffee are gaining ground.
 This trend is mainly driven by the younger generations, which are increasingly interested in higher-quality coffees.
 Specialty and ready-to-drink coffees are gaining popularity for out-of-home consumption.

 Sustainability plays a major role in the British coffee sector

 Sustainability concerns are seen as the most important consumer trend affecting the British coffee sector in 2021.
 Environmental sustainability, recyclable packaging materials and utensils, and traceability are listed as main concerns of British coffee consumers.

 It is no surprise that sustainability certifications are well-established on the British market.
 The United Kingdom has the largest number of Rainforest Alliance/UTZ coffee retailers in Europe, including Costa Coffee, JD Wetherspoon, Benugo, as well as retailers Tesco, Marks & Spencer and ASDA.

 The United Kingdom is also one of the largest markets for Fairtrade-certified products and coffee.
 Almost 25% of total coffee sales in the United Kingdom is Fairtrade certified coffee.
 Sainsbury’s, Waitrose and Marks & Spencer are examples of British retailers that converted their entire private label coffee lines to 100% Fairtrade.
 Greggs, the largest bakery chain in the United Kingdom, drove up growth in Fairtrade coffee sales in the out-of-home segment.

 The British market is also open to lesser-known certification schemes such as Bird Friendly-certified coffee.
 British Bird-Friendly certified coffee roasters include Bird & Wild, Cafeology and Masteroast.
-Note that Bird Friendly-certified coffees are very small niche markets.
+Note that Bird Friendly-certified coffees belong to a very small niche market.

 The United Kingdom is a booming specialty coffee market

 Both branded and independent coffee shops and roasters define the specialty market in the United Kingdom, as such the specialty coffee market is highly influenced by out-of-home consumption.
-In the United Kingdom, out-of-home consumption accounts for 32% of total coffee consumption in volume, leaving the other 61% to drinking at home.
+Pre-COVID levels of out-of-home consumption accounted for 39% of total coffee consumption, leaving the other 61% to drinking at home.
 The value of out-of-home consumption in the United Kingdom has fallen by 43% due to COVID.
-By comparison, the European average for out-of-home coffee consumption is estimated to be specialty graded.
-The specialty coffee market is expected to grow by 13% in 2020.
+By comparison, the European average for out-of-home consumption sales fell by 56% in 2020.

 Although London hosts one of the United Kingdom’s main coffee festivals, and is said to have become the European heart of specialty coffee, the British specialty market reaches far beyond the country’s capital.
 Many other cities host coffee festivals, which have become an important platform for specialty coffee houses and roasters, including Manchester, Edinburgh, Glasgow, Birmingham and Kent.
 There is also a nationwide coffee festival: the UK Coffee Week.